2023 Best Value Journalism Bachelor's Degree Schools in California

 Request Information

 San Diego State University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the large city of San Diego, SDSU is a public school with a fairly large student population.
+Located in the city of San Diego, SDSU is a public college with a very large student population.

-SDSU undergraduate students pay an average of $8,136 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at SDSU are $8,136 per year.
 On average, journalism graduates from SDSU take out $21,359 in student loans while working on their Bachelor's Degree.

 Request Information